dpiatkowski/NOptional/README.md

 # OptionType

-Experimental and boring implementation of Option monad in C#.
+.NET port of Java Optional type.

 ## Rationale

 We all don't like null references crawling in our code and causing NullReferenceExceptions.
-Here's the solution.